-146 Zytnick, supra note 136, at 19.
+&lt;sup>155 Zytnick, supra note 142, at 19.

-147 Hart and Zingales, supra note 68, at 264.
+&lt;sup>156 Hart and Zingales, supra note 69, at 264.
 State corporate law, for example, gives the board and not shareholders the legal authority to manage the business and affairs of the corporation.
 This norm prevents shareholders from restricting the board's substantive decision-making authority by enacting bylaws that direct particular substantive outcomes in terms of CSR.
 See CA, Inc. v.
 AFSCME Emps.
 Pension Plan, 953 A.2d 227, 234-35 (Del.
 2008).
 In turn, Rule 14a-8 of the federal proxy rules, which gives shareholders the right to put certain shareholder proposals on management's proxy for the annual shareholder meeting, allows management to exclude proposals that are not "not a proper subject for action by shareholders under the laws of the jurisdiction of the company's organization."
 17 C.F.R. § 240.14a-8(h)(3)(i) (2022).